Visualization enhances Problem Solving in multi-Qubit Systems: Introduction

 \subsection{Background and Motivation}

-The two-level quantum system, also known as a qubit, is at the core of the field of \ac{qis}, where the concept of superpositions finds and raises further hopes for multidisciplinary application ranging from measuring time~\cite{10.3389/fphy.2022.897305}, magnetic fields~\cite{Aslam2023} and gravitation~\cite{RademacherMillenLi,Stray2022}, simulating complex systems~\cite{Daley2022}, to secure communication~\cite{Couteau2023}, information processing and computing~\cite{Blais2020,Huang2020} and machine learning~\cite{Cerezo2022}.
+The two-level quantum system, also known as a qubit, is at the core of the field of \ac{qis}, where the concepts of superposition and entanglement find and raise further hopes for multidisciplinary applications ranging from measuring time~\cite{Nichol2022}, magnetic fields~\cite{Aslam2023} and gravitation~\cite{RademacherMillenLi,Stray2022}, simulating complex systems~\cite{Daley2022}, to secure communication~\cite{Couteau2023}, information processing and computing~\cite{Blais2020,Huang2020} and machine learning~\cite{Cerezo2022}.
 In many of these areas of application, systems of multiple qubits offer advantages over systems of single qubits.
 In \ac{qis}, entangled multi-qubit superposition states are used for technological advantages.
-As a consequence of entanglement, these systems cannot be described with each single qubit individually, but have to be described as a whole.
+These systems cannot be represented by describing every qubit individually, but have to be represented as a whole, if one does not wish to lose information.